1997 Greek Football Cup final

 The 1997 Greek Cup final was the 53rd final of the Greek Cup.
 The match took place on 16 April 1997 at Karaiskakis Stadium.
 The contesting teams were AEK Athens and Panathinaikos.
 It was AEK Athens' fifteenth Greek Cup final and fourth consecutive in their 73 years of existence and Panathinaikos' twenty third Greek Cup final in their 89-year history.
 For third time in the 4 last years AEK Athens and Panathinaikos were pondered over in the final.
-The loss of the Cup for Panathinaikos, combined with their 5-place finish in the championship, resulted in club not qualifying in any European competition for the first time in the last 25 years.
+The loss of Cup for Panathinaikos, in combination with their 5th place finish in the championship, resulted in club not qualifying for any European competition for the first time in the last 25 years.